-For those who regularly travel overseas, who work in government jobs, in finance or with children, or for those who generally wish to avoid a criminal conviction to maintain their reputation of good character, obtaining a section 10 is imperative.
+For those who regularly travel overseas, who work in government jobs, in finance or with children, or for those who generally wish to avoid a criminal conviction to maintain their reputation of good character, obtaining a Conditional Release Order or dismissal without conviction is imperative.

 A Court can, following a finding of guilt, exercise its discretion and not record a conviction.
 This discretion can be utilised under the following sections of the Crimes (Sentencing Procedure) Act 1999:

-As a formal conviction has not been entered it may be that in certain circumstances an individual is not required to disclose the offence when asked to do so for employment or travel purposes.
-This will depend on the nature of the question, as well as the specific disclosure requirements and you should seek legal advice before deciding whether or not to disclose previous offences.
+As a formal conviction has not been entered it may be that in certain circumstances you are not required to disclose the offence when asked to do so for employment or travel purposes.
+This will depend on the nature of the question and the specific disclosure requirements.
+You should seek legal advice before deciding whether or not to disclose previous offences.

 In NSW, we have a regime of which involves many convictions becoming ‘spent’.

 Most convictions are capable of becoming ‘spent’, meaning you will no longer be obliged to disclose the conviction, and any questions about your criminal history will not refer to this conviction.

 A conviction is spent after a crime-free-period of 10 years for adults, and 3 years for children.